nielspeter/aish/README.md

 ### Screen Capture Examples of AIsh in Action

-Example: AIsh created a Python script to calculate an arithmetic sequence and executed it.
+AIsh creates a Python script to calculate an arithmetic sequence and executes it.
 Create the same script in TypeScript, install Deno, and run it.

 https://github.com/user-attachments/assets/3e976ff8-ebcd-48d4-a7ca-0d7d4fb4e6ff

-Example: AIsh checked out the code from GitHub and counted the number of TypeScript files in the repository.
+AIsh checks out the code from GitHub and counts the number of TypeScript files in the repository

 https://github.com/user-attachments/assets/4787fad2-d199-4f71-9320-ab1ef6385a4c